The rank of sparse random matrices: Overview

 \begin{definition} Let $A$ be an $m\times n$-matrix over a field $\FF$. \begin{itemize} \item A set $\emptyset\neq I\subset[n]$ is a \bemph{relation} of $A$ if there exists a row vector $y\in\FF^{1\times m}$ such that $\emptyset\neq\supp(y A)\subset I$. \item If $I=\cbc{i}$ is a relation of $A$, then we call $i$ \bemph{frozen} in $A$.
 Let $\fF(A)$ be the set of all frozen $i\in[n]$. \item A set $I\subset[n]$ is a \bemph{proper relation} of $A$ if $I\setminus\fF(A)$ is a relation of $A$. \item For $\delta>0$, $\ell\geq1$ we say that $A$ is \bemph{$(\delta,\ell)$-free} if there are no more than $\delta n^\ell$ proper relations $I\subset[n]$ of size $|I|=\ell$. \end{itemize} \end{definition}

 Thus, if $I\subset[n]$ is a relation of $A$, then by adding up suitable multiples of the rows of the homogeneous linear system $Ax=0$ we can infer a non-trivial linear relation involving the variables $(x_i)_{i\in I}$ only.
 In the simplest case the set $I=\{i\}$ may be a singleton.
-Then the equation $x_i=0$ is implicit in $Ax=0$.
-Therefore, the $i$-th component of any vector in the kernel of $A$ equals zero, in which case we call $x_i$ `frozen'.
-Further, excluding frozen variables, a proper relation $I$ of $A$ renders a non-trivial linear relation amongst at least two of the variables $(x_i)_{i\in I}$.
-Finally, $A$ is $(\delta,\ell)$-free if only few $\ell$-subsets $I\subset[n]$ are proper relations.
+Then the equation $x_i=0$ is implicit in $Ax=0$ and we call coordinate $i$ frozen. \aco{In particular, $i$ is frozen if $A$ contains a row whose only non-zero entry appears in column $i$.
+However, this is not the only possibility.
+For instance, in the following $\FF_2$-matrix variable $x_1$ is frozen because the sum of all three rows equals $(1\ 0\ 0)$: